The-Three-Codemigos/grace_shopper/README.md

 `src/axios-services` contains your axios network request adapters. `src/components` contains your React component files.

-Inside `/routes` you have `index.js` which is responsible for building the `apiRouter` that you'll attach in the express server, and `apiRouter.test.js` which will give you direction on test-driven development for your api.
-You'll build all routes that your React application will use to send/receive data via JSON in this directory, for example, a `usersRouter.js`.
+Inside `/api` you have `index.js` which is responsible for building the `apiRouter` that you'll attach in the express server, and `apiRouter.test.js` which will give you direction on test-driven development for your api.
+Your React application and Express server use any routes you build in the `/api` directory to send/receive data via JSON, for example, a `usersRouter.js` that will be required and mounted in the `apiRouter.js`.

 Rounding things out, we've got the top level `index.js` that creates your Express Server.
 This should be responsible for setting up your API, starting your server, and connecting to your database.
 We've also got our `.gitignore`, `package-lock.json`, and `package.json` where you'll find the scripts necessary to get your app off the ground, as well as this `README.md`.